amitesh-pandey/Spam-Message-Identification-using-Natural_Language_Processing-and-Machine_Learning/README.md

 # Spam-Message-check-using-Natural_Language_Processing & Machine-Learning-

 This Repository describes about the identification of spam or ham messages using Natural Language Processing & Machine Learning Algorithm.
 Natural language processing is a subfield of linguistics,which is used for the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
-Further classification based Machine Learning algorithm was applied in order to predict whether the following messages are spam or else is a ham messages.</n>
+Further classification based Machine Learning algorithm was applied in order to predict whether the following messages are spam or else is a ham messages.
+Here I have introduced the concepts of Pipeline which is used to help automate machine learning workflows.

 The Steps followed are :
 1. Loading a tsv files using pandas